EWS credential prompt with Skype for Business in Exchange Hybrid environments

 - Run IISRESET on an Administrator CMD

 Autodiscover Exchange Front End IIS Problem –

-After peeling above three problems, the fourth one become clear.
+After peeling above three problems, the fourth one becomes clear.
 The root cause of the issue is that on Exchange Front End Autodiscover, there is no knowledge of multiple Exchange Autodiscover and how to reach to the exact Autodiscover for the end user when more then one on-prim exchange versions exists along with Exchange Online.
-The Exchange Front End Autodiscover logic fails – which is main culprit of the repeat credential prompt etc.
+The Exchange Front End Autodiscover logic fails – which is the main culprit of the repeat credential prompt etc.

-Basically, The Autodiscover in IIS Exchange Back End service know about Hybrid and on-premise environment and has built in logic with services.wsdl as well as supporting executables.
+Basically, The Autodiscover in IIS Exchange Back End service know about Hybrid and on-premise environment and has built-in logic with services.
+WSDL as well as supporting executables.
 However, The IIS Default Web Site (Exchange Front End) does not know about the on-premise environment OR exchange hybrid.
-When Autodiscover is requested from Exchange Front End server to Exchange back end server, multiple entries are returned and Exchange front end unable to handle it as it does not have any supporting logic available.
+When Autodiscover is requested from Exchange Front End server to Exchange back-end server, multiple entries are returned and Exchange front-end unable to handle it as it does not have any supporting logic available.
 This causes failure of data via the Autodiscover for EWS and other Exchange services.
 The following screenshots provide some details –

 Default Web Site (Exchange Front End) –

 To resolve the above issue, the following steps are required –

 - Backup the files from “Default Web Site – AutoDiscover” using File Explorer located at the following location: